WHAT IS SEXUAL BRIBERY? | Sexual Harassment Lawyer

-Sexual harassment, which by definition is any unwelcomed sexual advance, takes on many different forms.
+Workplace Sexual harassment, which by definition is any unwelcomed sexual advance, takes on many different forms.
 The two main categories of sexual harassment are those stemming form a Hostile Work Environment (sexual touching, sexual threats, sexual comments and outright sexual hostilities) and those that are classified as Quid Pro Quo (which is a Latin phrase meaning “you do something for me and I do something for you”).
+If you have been the victim of sexual harassment on the job call the New York City sexual harassment lawyers at the Akin Law Group for a free consultation.

 Bribery is illegal in any form.
 But when it comes in relation to a sexual overtone, it becomes sexual harassment.
 Bribery is often relayed from a person with seniority in the company (like a manager or supervisor) and is offered to a subordinate in return (in exchange) for the subordinate employee performing an act of a sexual nature.
 Sexual Bribery in all of its ugliness is really a person of authority forcing a subordinate employee to do something he/she would ordinarily not do, but for the demand.